alixaxel/chrome-aws-lambda/README.md

 npm install chrome-aws-lambda --save-prod
 ```

-This will ship with appropriate binary for the latest stable release of [`puppeteer`](https://github.com/GoogleChrome/puppeteer) (usually updated within a day or two).
+This will ship with appropriate binary for the latest stable release of [`puppeteer`](https://github.com/GoogleChrome/puppeteer) (usually updated within a few days).

 You will also need to install the corresponding version of `puppeteer` (or `puppeteer-core`):